EasifyDev/easify-wc-plugin-v4.x/readme.txt

 8. Logging, if you need it you can enable detailed logging for the Easify WooCommerce Plugin.

 == Changelog ==
+= 4.19 =
+* Added new Product settings options to allow products to be not uploaded from Easify when first published, also to ignore price and/or stock level changes from Easify.
+= 4.18 =
+* Fixed issue where un-published product in Easify could still update stock level and price of product in WooCommerce.
 = 4.17 =
 * Fixed issue with previous update where product images and HTML description still being updated even if plugin set not to accept updates.